riccardoperra/codeimage/packages/vanilla-extract/README.md

 This module contains some customization of [Vanilla Extract](https://github.com/seek-oss/vanilla-extract) that are not shipped yet into their repository.

-All the original code is available on Github and MIT Licensed.
+All the original code is available on GitHub and MIT Licensed.
 You can find a copy of SEEK MIT license in [LICENSE.seek.md](./LICENSE.seek.md)

 ### Differences between Vanilla Extract and @codeimage/vanilla-extract